Who tells the story of our history?

 This summer, the Old State House opens an all-new temporary exhibit exploring how the objects we preserve shape the stories we remember.
 For the first time in decades, the front door of the Hancock Mansion will be displayed to the public, newly set in a meticulous recreation of its original surrounding entryway.
 The exhibit will feature additional items from the Bostonian Society’s collection relating to the Hancock Mansion and its inhabitants.

-Enhanced by specialized tours, original programming, and site-specific performances, the door serves as a gateway for visitors to re-examine the national narrative.
+Enhanced by specialized tours, original programming, and performances of the site-specific play Cato & Dolly, the door serves as a gateway for visitors to re-examine the national narrative.
 How does selective preservation alter our perception of who we are?
 What barriers do we create by choosing one story over another?
 And what doors are yet to be opened?

 The exhibition is included in the cost of admission to the Old State House.